 - unwashed fruits and vegetables

 An ongoing trial is exploring whether the Mediterranean diet may benefit people with MPNs, including myelofibrosis.
-Researchers with the NUTRIENT trial (NUTRitional Intervention among myEloproliferative Neoplasms) hope this diet pattern will reduce inflammation in the body to improve MPN symptoms.
+Researchers with the NUTRIENT Trial hope this diet pattern will reduce inflammation in the body to improve MPN symptoms.

 They believe the Mediterranean diet might change the course of diseases like myelofibrosis by reducing the risk of blood clots, abnormal blood counts, and spleen enlargement.

-Talk to your doctor about the best diet for you.
+Talk with your doctor about the best diet for you.
 Most experts suggest the best diet for myelofibrosis is a well-rounded, nutrient-dense diet that provides optimal nutrition to support health.